apache/predictionio/docs/manual/engines/itemrank/index.md

 # Changing Algorithm and Its Parameters

-By default, **Mahout Item Based Algorithm** (`"mahout"`) is used.
+By default, **Mahout Item Based Algorithm** (`"mahoutItemBased"`) is used.
 You can switch to another algorithm or modify parameters by modifying the file  `algorithms.json` with any of above algorithm's JSON parameters setting.

 Please read [Selecting an Algorithm](/cookbook/choosingalgorithms.html) for tips on selecting the right algorithm and setting the parameters properly.